trinhdoduyhungss/simplestlearn.github.io/docs/lessons/lesson3.md

 **Real-World Examples:**

 *   **Weather Forecast:** When your weather app says it will be 75°F tomorrow, that's a regression model at work.
 It's predicting a specific number on the temperature scale.
 *   **Pizza Delivery Time:** When you order a pizza and the app says it will arrive in 25 minutes, a regression model has predicted that number based on things like traffic, how busy the store is, and how far away you are.
 *   **House Prices:** Real estate websites use regression to predict how much a house is worth.
 They look at features like the number of bedrooms, the square footage, and the neighborhood to predict a specific price.

 ---

 ## A Quick Visual Guide

-Here's a little diagram to help you remember the difference:
+Here’s a little diagram to help you remember the difference:

 ```mermaid
 graph TD